dheeraskandag-star/LED-matrix-display/README.md

 # LED-matrix-display
-An 8x8 LED matris display using WS2812 LEd and WLED program.
+It is an 8x8 LED matrix display using WS2812 LEDs and WLED program.
+It can make super cool animations using addressable LEDs.
+It can even be used as a music visualizer in the future.